 Some businesses offer fast and free shipping.
 Again, if you determine that this is the right course of action for your business, you’ll want to consider offering it for a limited time — or pair it with a promotion to incentivize potential customers to purchase from you.

 If you’d like to find out more about whether fast or free shipping would be a good option to offer your customers, contact us today.
-National Fulfillment Services (NFS) is a family-owned business, and we have over fifty years of expertise working with businesses to provide third-party logistics solutions.
+National Fulfillment Services (NFS) has over fifty years of expertise working with businesses to provide third-party logistics solutions.